-Employees who have been stood down must be paid at a minimum the \$1,500 JobKeeper Payment per fortnight, before tax.
+Employees who have been stood down must be paid at a minimum the \$1,500 JobKeeper Payment per fortnight, before tax for the payment periods of the JobKeeper Scheme.

 It will be up to the employer in this circumstance to decide if they want to pay superannuation on the JobKeeper Payment to their employees.